SAP/stewardci-core/docs/pipeline-logs-elasticsearch/README.md

 Therefore your cluster will have multiple nodes running permanently.
 Choosing a higher number here may increase your infrastructure costs.

-With `replicas=1` we have seen that the status of the Elasticsearch source becomes yellow due to an unassigned shard.
+With `replicas=1` we have seen that the status of the Elasticsearch cluster becomes yellow due to an unassigned shard.
 As a consequence the Elasticsearch pod's readiness probe failed after a restart of the pod.

 See the [Elasticsearch Helm chart documentation][elastic-elasticsearch-helm-chart] for more configuration options.